Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 }

-// Frida script running on the device
+// Frida script running on an attached device

 Java.perform(function() {